 A short film documentary series following ten Middle Eastern artists on the road across the United States in 2016-2017.
 Produced in partnership with the Guardian.

-Ahmed Mater's multi-year project - incorporating film, artefacts and photography - documents unofficial histories behind the mass expansion of the holy city of Mecca.
+Ahmed Mater's multi-year documentary project exploring unofficial histories behind the mass expansion of the holy city of Mecca.

 A grassroots public art project, spearheaded by Matthew Mazzotta, that re-imagines abandoned and failing American main streets; mobilizing communities to restore a human connection to their physical and symbolic town centers.